Rep. Peter Kyros

 - H.R.
 17055 (93rd): A bill to amend the act of August 24, 1966, for purposes …

-From Jan 1967 to Dec 1974, Kyros missed 186 of 2,613 roll call votes, which is 7.1%.
-This is better than the median of 8.7% among the lifetime records of representatives serving in Dec 1974.
+From Jan 1967 to Dec 1974, Kyros missed 209 of 2,648 roll call votes, which is 7.9%.
+This is on par with the median of 9.7% among the lifetime records of representatives serving in Dec 1974.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: